emilyaviva/eakm-website-gatsby/pages/blog/2016-06-27-atom-packages-i-could-not-do-without/index.md

 Another must-have color package is [`pigments`](https://github.com/abe33/atom-pigments).
 This shows all instances of colors against a background of that color.
 So when you type `#2c64af`, it'll actually show you what color that is (it's a soft blue).
 This is particularly useful when you're working in something like Sass, where colors can take their values from variables.

-Atom has a way to use [EditorConfig](http://editorconfig.org/) with the `editorconfig` package.
+Atom has a way to use [EditorConfig](http://editorconfig.org/) with the [`editorconfig`](https://atom.io/packages/editorconfig) package.
 This is a must-have for maintaining a consistent coding style when people in your project are working in different editors or IDEs.
 It reads its settings from the `.editorconfig` file in your project.

 One of the most useful packages is [`emmet`](https://atom.io/packages/emmet), which lets you expand abbreviations so you can avoid typing the same repetitive sequences over and over.
 This is particularly important when you're writing HTML or CSS.

 Another package you'll want for writing HTML is [`autoclose-html`](https://atom.io/packages/autoclose-html).
 When you type `<li>` it'll automatically add `</li>` for you.
+This also works when you're writing JSX

 I use [`sort-lines`](https://github.com/atom/sort-lines) for assisting with some extremely tedious sorting (obviously).